Skip to Main Content

 1. Gather necessary documentation: Most lenders will require certain information, such as proof of your income, address, and identity.
 Having things like your government-issued ID and pay stubs, tax returns, or bank statements on hand during the application process will help speed things up.

 4. Get prequalified: Prequalification allows you to see if you’re likely to be approved for a loan, and if so, what your rates and terms could look like.
 It won’t hurt your credit score, but keep in mind that prequalification is not a guarantee of the terms you’ll get, or that you’ll ultimately be approved.
-When you formally apply for a loan, the lender will conduct a hard credit check that can temporarily lower your score.
+When you formally apply for a loan, the lender typically conducts a hard credit check that can temporarily lower your score.

-5. Compare costs: A loan’s APR is a better indicator of cost than the raw interest rate alone, since it includes upfront costs like administrative or origination fees.
+5. Compare costs: A loan’s APR is a better indicator of cost than the raw interest rate alone, since it includes upfront costs like origination fees.
 Also consider other fees the lender charges, such as late fees, as well as any discounts offered.

 7. Apply for the loan: Once you’ve selected your ideal lender, apply for the loan.
 The timeline from application to approval and payment will depend on the lender.